Nana Patekar: Personal life

-Patekar married Neelkanti at age 27.
-His father died of a heart attack when Nana was 28 and later Patekar also lost his first son.
+Patekar married Neelkanti in 1978, and together they had two sons named Durvasa and Malhar.
+Durvasa died at 2 years old due to illness.
+Nana's father died of a heart attack when Nana was 28; he has two brothers named Ashok and Dilip Patekar.
 Patekar was a chain smoker until he quit at the age of 56.
-In an interview, he said that his father loved plays and encouraged him to watch them.
-This is how he developed his love for acting.
+In an interview, he said that his father loved plays and encouraged him to watch them, developed Patekar's love for acting.
 Vijaya Mehta directed his first play.
-Patekar lives in Andheri, Mumbai in 1BHK apartment.
+Patekar remained close with his mother, Nirmala Patekar, who lived with him, until her death on 29 January 2019 at the age of 99.

-Patekar joined the Territorial Army as a Captain in 1988.
-He underwent a three-year training to prepare for the movie Prahaar, and worked with General V. K. Singh, who had the rank of Lt.
-Colonel at that time and had a cameo appearance.
-During the Kargil War in 1999, Patekar also lent his services in the Maratha Light Infantry regiment at the rank of Major.
-He retired from the Territorial Army in 2013 as Lieutenant Colonel.
+Patekar joined the Territorial Army as a captain in 1988.
+He underwent a three-year training to prepare for the movie Prahaar, and worked with General V. K. Singh, who was a lieutenant colonel at that time and had a cameo appearance.
+During the Kargil War in 1999, Patekar served in the Maratha Light Infantry regiment as a major.
+He retired from the Territorial Army in 2013 as a lieutenant colonel.

+Nana Patekar is separated from his wife.
+He also had relationships with Manisha Koirala and Ayesha Jhulka.

+He lives in Andheri, Mumbai in a 1BHK apartment.

 Controversy

 In 2008, Tanushree Dutta accused Patekar of sexually harassing her on the sets of the movie Horn 'Ok' Pleassss.
 In March 2008, she filed a complaint with 'CINTAA' (Cine & TV Artists Association) but no action was taken then.
-This allegation was repeated in an interview in 2013 and again made in 2018.
+This allegation was repeated in an interview in 2013 and again reiterated in 2018.
 In late 2018, CINTAA apologized to Dutta admitting that the "chief grievance of sexual harassment wasn't even addressed (in 2008)" but added that since the case was more than three years old, they could not reopen it.

 In 2018, Dutta restated her accusation of sexual harassment by Patekar in 2018, and her accusations led to the Me Too movement coming to Bollywood.
 Subsequently, she complained to the Maharashtra Women Commission and demanded an investigation into the allegations of harassment levelled by her against Patekar, Ganesh Acharya, producer Samee Siddiqui, director Rakesh Sarang, and several Maharashtra Navnirman Sena (MNS) party workers.
-In the late hours of 1 October 2018, An FIR was registered against Patekar and three others at Oshiwara police station following a complaint by Dutta late on Wednesday night.
+In the late hours of 1 October 2018, a FIR was registered against Patekar and three others at Oshiwara police station following a complaint by Dutta late on Wednesday night.
 Patekar, choreographer Ganesh Acharya, director Rakesh Sarang and producer Samee Siddiqui were booked for molestation and obscenity under the Indian Penal Code (IPC).

 In June 2019, Patekar was cleared of the sexual harassment charges.
 The B-Summary report filed by the Oshiwara police station in Mumbai said that the complaint filed by Dutta could be "malicious" and "out of revenge".
 Dutta said that her lawyers may approach the Bombay High Court to reopen the case.